 Individual Tax Payer Identification Number (ITIN)

 An Individual Tax Payer Identification Number (ITIN) is required for international students who do not have a Social Security Number (SSN) but are receiving grants, fellowships and scholarships from Harvard.
+Please note: You do not need an ITIN if the amount of your fellowship and grant income is less than the cost of tuition as listed on your I-20 form.
 An ITIN is used by Harvard to report the amount of a student's funding to the U.S. Internal Revenue Service (IRS).
 Harvard also uses the ITIN for the annual statement issued to you that reflects the funding information reported to the IRS.